Position Information The County of Sonoma's Department of Health Services seeks candidates for

 - A commitment to using evidence-based tools, and interest in tracking outcomes for continuous quality improvement

-- The ability to develop therapeutic relationships, utilizing concepts of reflection and motivational interviewing
+- The ability to develop therapeutic relationships, and utilize concepts of reflection and motivational interviewing

 - The ability to talk to people from diverse backgrounds and communities, engage them in conversations about their health and wellbeing, and ask the difficult questions so you and your clients may work together to better support their needs

 Possession of a California State Public Health Nursing Certificate.